Time to read: Approximately 3 minutes

 Northern Ireland Travel Rules

-Northern Ireland has its own Travel Rules in addition to those set for the whole the UK.
+Northern Ireland has its own Travel Rules in addition to those set for the whole of the UK.

 UK Government certified veterinarians